Agua Hedionda Lagoon: Fishing and boating

-Agua Hedionda Lagoon Discovery Center
+Discovery Center

 The Agua Hedionda Lagoon Discovery Center is a nature center for education about the local natural history, ecology, and cultural history of the lagoon and surrounding area.
-The Lagoon Discovery Center has an award-winning Environmental Stewardship School Program aimed at local 3rd graders which incorporates hands-on learning on Lagoon history, archaeology, Native American culture, migratory birds, and watersheds and wetlands.
+The Lagoon Discovery Center has an award-winning Environmental Stewardship School Program aimed at local 3rd graders which incorporates hands-on learning on lagoon history, archaeology, Native American culture, migratory birds, and watersheds and wetlands.

-The Discovery Center also holds numerous free family festivals throughout the year, as well as free monthly lectures and birding hikes.
+The center also holds numerous free family festivals throughout the year, as well as free monthly lectures and birding hikes.
 The center opened in 2006 and features a large California native plant garden, and expansive lagoon views.
 The natural habitat is Coastal sage scrub.

 Dredging

 Dredging Agua Hedionda Lagoon has occurred every two to four years since 1954.
 Prior to the beginning of dredging, the lagoon was not connected to the Pacific Ocean.
 There are 500,000 cubic yards of sand pulled up from the bottom of the lagoon through this dredging.
 In 2014, about half of the sand pulled out went to a stretch of the beach between the intake and outlet jetties just outside the lagoon.
 The remaining sand was split between the beach at Tamarack and Oak Avenues, and the shoreline just south of the lagoon.

-The Encina Power Station, owned by NRG Energy, was located on the lagoon's southern shore and paid for the dredging.
+Encina Power Station, owned by NRG Energy, was located on the lagoon's southern shore and paid for the dredging.
 The power plant was commissioned in 1954, which is when the first dredging was recorded, and decommissioned in 2018.
 The Carlsbad desalination plant subsequently took over dredging responsibilities.

 Lagoon dredging supports two aquaculture businesses in the Carlsbad vicinity: the Carlsbad Aqua Farm which raises and sells oysters and mussels; and the Hubbs-Seaworld Institute, which operates a hatchery for White Sea bass.

 According to Kasia Trojanowska, the Carlsbad Parks Planner, “the dredging puts sand back on the beach so that beach goers have a nice sandy spot to place their towels."
 Dredging maintains the tidal circulation of the lagoon and creates a larger beach that is free of rocks for a while.